oscdev-io/birdplan/tests/40-bgp/72-graceful_shutdown/README.md

   ..
 BGP ..
 * AS65001
 }
-note top: Should be announcing test routes to r1 with \n the graceful shutdown community included
+note top: Should be announcing test routes to r1

 class "Switch: s1" {}